smackers/smack/docs/installation.md

 installed out of the box.
 Nevertheless it is important to ensure that the required version numbers, as indicated above, are installed and selected for use.
-Generally speaking, apart from [Z3][], [Boogie][], and [Corral][], these dependencies can be installed via the system.s default package manager, such as `apt-get`, `rpm`, or `yast`.
-In some cases, it may be necessary to specify alternate package repositories for the system.s default package manager, or to subvert the package manager altogether, and download, compile, and install the required project manually.
+Generally speaking, apart from [Z3][], [Boogie][], and [Corral][], these dependencies can be installed via the system's default package manager, such as `apt-get`, `rpm`, or `yast`.
+In some cases, it may be necessary to specify alternate package repositories for the system's default package manager, or to subvert the package manager altogether, and download, compile, and install the required project manually.
 The [Z3][], [Boogie][], and [Corral][] projects are generally not indexed by Linux package managers, and must be installed manually.